Raul-Tenorio02/javaRE/README.md

 # OBJECT-ORIENTED INVENTORY SYSTEM

-This project aims to recreate some of the main features present in the classic Resident Evil 2's inventory/items system.
+This project aims to recreate some of the main features of the classic Resident Evil 2 inventory and item management system.
 It allows you to create items, list them in your inventory, update their characteristics, or merge two items to generate a new one with special attributes.
-Additionally, you can move items between your inventory and the item box.
+Additionally, you can transfer items between your inventory and the item box.

-Attention: This is NOT a game, but a data manipulation backend system.
+⚠️ Disclaimer: This is NOT a game, but a backend system for data manipulation inspired by Resident Evil's inventory mechanics.

-Feel free to fork this project :)
+Feel free to fork this project ;)

 # Current Features

 1. ArrayList-based data structure.
-2. Usage of generics, enums, interfaces, abstract classes, final classes, and both overriding and overloading.
+2. Usage of generics, enums, interfaces, abstract classes, final classes, records, method overriding, and overloading.
-3. Methods for combining items, such as mixing herbs, reloading weapons, or upgrading them.
+3. Item combination system, like mixing herbs, reloading and upgrading weapons, and crafting specific key items.
-4. Methods for storage or get items from the item box.
+4. Inventory storage system, allowing you to deposit and retrieve items from the item box.
-5. Methods for shooting (or swinging) a weapon.
-(I know it's not strictly an inventory feature, but it will increase the project's complexity as it's directly related to both reload and upgrade methods.)
-6. Method for developing film type items and transforming them into file type.

-# You should also expect:
+5. Comprehensive listing methods for the entire inventory system, including the item box, archive, and equipments.
+6. Weapon usage mechanics.
+(Not strictly an inventory feature, but increase the use of other methods)
+7. Film development system, allowing you to reveal hidden contents.
+8. File reading system.

+# Known Issues & Limitations

-1. Some bugs and/or inappropriate method behaviors.
+1. Some methods may contain bugs, logic mistakes or unexpected behaviors.
-2. Variables, getters, setters, functions and/or methods that exist but are used for absolutely nothing.
-I'm still working on it, so...
+2. Some features are still under development.

-# Future implementations
+# Planned Features

-1. Improve the use of the ternary operator.
-2. Fix bugs and unwanted behavior of classes and methods (already fixing many of them)
-3. Implement Records, Hash, Streams etc.
-4. Develop a frontend. (currently working on it)
-5. Integrate with a database. (currently working on it)
+1. Refactoring with Hash, Streams, and other optimizations.
+2. Frontend development (currently in progress).
+3. Database integration (currently in progress).
-6. Merge it all to create a web version using RESTful API concepts with Spring and JPA/Hibernate. (currently working on it)
+4. Full web version using RESTful API concepts with Spring Boot and JPA/Hibernate (currently in progress).

-# Instructions
+# Getting Started

 1. Download the project's ZIP file and open it in your IDE.
-2. Predefined inventories for Leon and Claire are already set up:
+2. Some predefined inventories are already set up:

          Inventory<Object> Leon = new Inventory<>();
          Inventory<Object> Claire = new Inventory<>();
+         Inventory<Object> Ada = new Inventory<>();
+         Inventory<Object> Sherry = new Inventory<>();

-3. You can start calling methods on either variable, Leon or Claire:
+3. You can start calling methods.
+Here are some examples:

-        Leon.addToInventory(new --class instance here--(--parameters here--));
-        // Remember to check constructors in each class to create specific items correctly.
+         Leon.collectItem(true, ItemDatabase.<item_here>);
+         // Adds an item to Leon's inventory.

          Leon.listInventory();
-        // Lists items created in the inventory.
+         // Lists all items in the inventory.

-        Leon.itemBoxIn("item to be stored");
+         Leon.itemBoxIn(ItemDatabase.<item_here>);
          // Stores an item in the item box.

-        Leon.itemBoxOut("item to be removed from storage");
+         Leon.itemBoxOut(ItemDatabase.<item_here>);
-        // Removes an item from the item box.
+         // Retrieves an item from the item box.

-        Leon.listItemBox()
+         Leon.listItemBox();
-        // Works the same as listInventory() but for the item box
+         // Lists all stored items in the item box.

-        Claire.combineItems("item to be combined", "item you're combining with");
-        // Calls different methods depending on the items you're combining.

-        Claire.useWeapon("weapon to be used here", --number of uses here (int)--);
-        // Calls different methods depending on the type of weapon you're trying to use.
+         Claire.combineItems(ItemDatabase.<item1>, ItemDatabase.<item2>);
+         // Combines two items (e.g., mixing herbs, upgrading weapons).

+         Claire.useWeapon(ItemDatabase.<weapon_here>, <number_of_uses>);
+         // Uses a weapon, reducing its durability or ammo.

+         Claire.darkRoom(ItemDatabase.<film_here>);
+         // Develops a film, revealing hidden content.

+         Claire.readFile(ItemDatabase.<file_here>);
+         // Reads an in-game document.

+         Claire.listFiles();
+         // Opens the archive section.

+# Recent Updates

+1. Introduced ItemDatabase to properly instantiate all objects for easier reference.
+2. Created collectItem() and made addToInventory() private.
+3. Refactored multiple methods to be private and final for better encapsulation.